gentjankolicaj/rust-examples/src/flow/match/README.md

 ## Destructuring in match

-A match block can destructure items in a variety of ways.
+a match block can destructure items in a variety of ways.

 - Destructuring Tuples
 - Destructuring Arrays and Slices